 Coordination with relevant WGs, such as SA2, should be considered where relevant.

-Specification change should focus on NR side for objective 1.

-NOTE 1: Single Rx allows MUSIM UE to receive traffic from only one network at one time, Dual Rx allows MUSIM UE to simultaneously receive traffic from two networks.
+For objective 1, specification change should focus on NR side and the change on LTE side is only for IDLE mode (i.e. related to EPC enhancement in SA2)NOTE 1: Single Rx allows MUSIM UE to receive traffic from only one network at one time, Dual Rx allows MUSIM UE to simultaneously receive traffic from two networks.
 Single Tx allows MUSIM UE to transmit traffic to one network at one time, dual Tx allows MUSIM UE to simultaneously Transmit traffic to two networks.
 (The terms Single Rx/Tx and Dual Rx/Tx do not refer to a device type.
 A single UE may, as an example, uses Dual Tx in some cases but Single Tx in other cases)

 NOTE 2: Co-ordination between involved operators is not expected.